mdlacasse/ARP-Lab/README.md

 - For spouses, surplus over the desired joint income will be deposited in taxable accounts proportionally to that year's spousal income ratio;
 - Tax and IRMAA brackets are assumed to follow inflation;
 - Social security benefits are assumed to be adjusted for inflation;
 - Most importantly, tax rules are projected in the future without any consireration on likely changes to happen with new administrations.
+As of this release, the tax code of 2017 is assumed to be returning at the expiration of the TCJA after 2025.

 ## Default values for parameters
 When a new plan is created, ARP Lab will list all the default assumptions as a reminder.
 All these parameters can be changed with simple commands.